ddasmoore/Marketing-ROI-and-Cohort-Retention-Analyses/README.md

 ## Executive-summary-of-insights

-1) The marketing efforts overall achieved a high return on investment, with a total ROI of 400.8%.
-This indicates the company was effectively turning marketing spend into valuable subscriptions.
-2) Within Display campaigns, Facebook and Pinterest ads performed better than Instagram.
-Within Search campaigns, Remarketing C1 had the highest impressions and >80% subscription per sign up conversion.
-Search C2 Branding had the next highest impression and also greater than 80% subscription per sign up conversion.
+1. 2024 marketing campaigns successfully generated a 400.8% return on investment (ROI).
+The total marketing spend of $2.87 million resulted in $11.49 million in revenue, along with 85,813 new sign-ups and 65,955 new subscriptions.
+Campaign spending peaked in March and June, with a corresponding peak in sign-ups and subscriptions during June.

+2. Search campaigns had a higher sign-up per click rate compared to display campaigns.
+However, this trend reversed for subscriptions per sign-up, where display campaigns converted users at a higher rate than search campaigns.

+3. Top Performers:

+    - Display: Instagram, and Pinterest campaigns drove strong results.
+Notably, a specific campaign on Facebook and a few on Instagram and Pinterest were particularly successful.

+    - Search: All search campaigns performed well, with specific campaigns for branding, generic, and remarketing driving the highest volume of sign-ups and subscriptions.

-3) Cohorts from early in the year (Jan-Apr) had first-month retention in the 60-67% range, while recent cohorts (May-Dec) are consistently higher, with rates above 79% after one month.
+4. Cohorts who signed up early in the year (Jan-Apr) had first-month retention in the 60-67% range, while later cohorts (May-Dec) were consistently higher, with rates above 79% after one month.

 <img width="1678" height="1068" alt="image" src="https://github.com/user-attachments/assets/38692052-3b43-4b19-91a8-b91b5dae5d95" />